guildai/guildai/guild/tests/import-flags.md

 ## Don't import specific flags

-In cases where a user wants to import all flags *except* certain flags, she can use `flags-no-import`.
+In cases where a user wants to import all flags *except* certain flags, she can use `flags-import-skip`.

     >>> gf.models["test"]["skip-imports-1"].flags
     [<guild.guildfile.FlagDef 'f_bool'>,